drug-design/course/docs/chapters/peptidomimetics.md

 ### Challenges in Peptide Modifications

-<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/challenges-peptide-modifications-6b2902ed'><i class='fa fa-play' aria-hidden='true'></i></button>The successive modifications of the structure of a reference peptide are feasible.
-The advantages of this approach are multiple: a number of biologically active molecules are generated; they shed light on the structural requirements for biological activities; and they pave the road for deciding which molecules to synthesize next. {newLine} This approach requires however a continuous effort of chemical syntheses.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/challenges-peptide-modifications-c430a3f7'><i class='fa fa-play' aria-hidden='true'></i></button>The successive modifications of the structure of a reference peptide are feasible.
+The advantages of this approach are multiple: a number of biologically active molecules are generated; they shed light on the structural requirements for biological activities; and they pave the road for deciding which molecules to synthesize next.
+ This approach requires however a continuous effort of chemical syntheses.
 The accumulation of active molecules may nurture the illusion that the breakthrough is "just around the bend".
-However in this approach it is difficult to assess if substantial progress was made until real clinical trials indicate the exact situation. {newLine} If it succeeds, the knowledge gained can be easily transposed to other similar projects.
+However in this approach it is difficult to assess if substantial progress was made until real clinical trials indicate the exact situation.
+ If it succeeds, the knowledge gained can be easily transposed to other similar projects.
 If it fails, the structural information acquired is of great value for considering a de novo design strategy for non peptidic mimics.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer